ruifcastro/CleanMyDeck/README.md

 - Remove Steam Old Banner Library Cache
 - Remove Steam Logs
 - Remove Trash
 - Reduce Swapfile Size.
-Special if you used CyroUilities in the past.
+Specialy if you used CyroUilities in the past.
 The default size now is 1 Gb because we now use ZRAM.
 - Fix the Steam Activity Tab Bug where it gets stuck and you don't see any updates
 - Remove User Cache"
 - Manual Removal of Uninstalled Game Compatdata (using zShaderCacheKiller.sh)